pamod-madubashana/TelegramFileServer/README.md

 - `GET /` - Application information
 - `POST /api/auth/login` - User authentication
-- `GET /api/files` - List files in a path
+- `GET /api/files` - List files in a path (filtered by owner)
-- `POST /api/folders/create` - Create a new folder
+- `POST /api/folders/create` - Create a new folder (assigned to current user)
 - `GET /api/bots/info` - Get bot information

+All file operations are restricted to the owner of the files.
 Full API documentation is available at `/docs` when the server is running.

 ## Development